coca-labs/distr/README.md

 # distr

-distr - A Web Server to replace nginx/Caddy (for myself).
+distr - A Web Server with simplicity.

 ## Features